-The University of New Mexico celebrates it's 90th Anniversary this year.
+The University of New Mexico celebrated it's 90th Anniversary in 2018.
 Below is a timeline of selected events since the inception of the department in 1928:

 The Department of Archaeology and Anthropology is founded at UNM by President James Zimmerman, and Dr. Edgar Lee Hewett, Director of the Museum of New